SidEnigma/AdventureWorksDashboard/README.md

 using only a folder of raw CSV files containing data on transactions, returns, products, customers, and sales territories.

 ## Key Stages
-Overview of the Business intelligence workflow involved:
+Overview of the Business intelligence workflow involved-
 ### Stage 1: Connecting & Munging Data
 - Connect to data sources
 - Transform raw data in Power Query Editor